MarjoleinHordijk/PythonTutorials/docs/source/03_04_Visualization.md

 # Data Visualization

-Data visualization is relevant to almost any type of data analyses project.
-Visual can help you to explore the data of visualize results in an intuitive way.
-Although each analysis technique calls for its own unique plots and other figures, generating them in Python usually requires a number of similar steps.
-In this tutorial we wil deal with several plots and discuss how you can customize them to your specific needs.
+Data visualization is relevant to almost any type of data analysis project.
+Visuals can help you to explore the data and present results intuitively.
+Although each analysis technique calls for its own unique plots and other figures, generating them in Python usually requires several similar steps.
+In this tutorial we will deal with several plots and discuss how you can customize them to your specific needs.

 In this tutorial we will use the well known ```matplotlib``` library.